brwilkinson/AzureDeploymentFramework/docs/App_Tenants_Descriptions.md

 Some of the parameter files contains reference objects that you can copy into other tenant param files, if you need them.

-The goal will be to document the paramter files in each tenant to offer reference architectures.
+The goal will be to document the paramter files in 1 or more tenant to offer reference architectures.